home / mcp / mcp gdb server

 gdb_start

-Start a new GDB debugging session.
+Start a new GDB debugging session and establish a session context for subsequent commands.

 gdb_load